- History of musical cognition

 Carmel Raz, “Cute Boy, Charming Girl: Children’s Songs of the Modern Hebrew Nation (1882–1948),” Asian Music (2014), 45:2, 132–133.

 Carmel Raz, “John Holden, ‘Essay towards a Rational System of Music.’”
 Entry in the Lexikon der musikalischen Schriften, ed.
-Melanie Wald-Fuhrmann and Felix Wörner, forthcoming.
+Melanie Wald-Fuhrmann and Felix Wörner.
+Kassel: Barenreiter, 2022, pp. 388–390.

-Carmel Raz, “Karl Philipp Moritz, ‘Die Wirkungen der äussern Sinne in psychologischer Rücksicht: Über das musikalische Gehör’” (co-authored with David E. Cohen).
+Carmel Raz and David E. Cohen, “Christian Conrad Moritz, ‘Die Wirkungen der äussern Sinne in psychologischer Rücksicht: Über das musikalische Gehör.’”
 Entry in the Lexikon der musikalischen Schriften, ed.
-Melanie Wald-Fuhrmann and Felix Wörner, forthcoming.
+Melanie Wald-Fuhrmann and Felix Wörner.
+Kassel: Barenreiter, 2022, pp. 605–607.

 Carmel Raz, “Music of the Squares: David Ramsay Hay and the Reinvention of Pythagorean Aesthetics,” Public Domain Review, May 16, 2019.
 Link.